Mortgage Income Multiples: Caps, Joint Borrowing and 6x Lending

 Most lenders offer between 4 and 4.5 times your gross annual income.
 Some lenders will stretch to 5, 5.5 or 6 times income for borrowers who meet specific criteria, such as minimum income thresholds, lower LTV ratios or professional qualifications.
 The amount you are actually offered also depends on your outgoings, debts and the lender's affordability assessment.

-2. Can I borrow 6 times my income?
+3. Can I borrow 6 times my salary?

-Lenders base income multiples on gross annual income — your salary before tax and other deductions.
+Lenders base salary multiples on gross annual income, your salary before tax and other deductions.
 However, the separate affordability assessment looks at your net disposable income after tax, National Insurance and committed expenditure.

 This varies significantly.
 Some lenders accept 100% of regular bonuses, while others average the last two or three years or cap the amount used.
 Discretionary or irregular bonuses are treated more cautiously.
 A broker can identify which lenders treat your bonus structure most favourably.